Godsmith/trainfinity3/README.md

 ### Issues

-- Trains starting from stations do not reserve a junction immediately outside the station properly
 - Trains sometimes stop too late.
 - Circular tracks with multiple train do not work since they will block each other, and if you artificially split it up into segments trains will probably get deadlocked.